personal rights of citizens protected by the United States Constitution

 unreasonable preconceived judgments or beliefs regarding a particular group, race, or religion

-refers to an individual's physical appearance such as skin color, eye color, and hair
+an individual's physical traits such as skin color, eye color, and hair

-a person who has already moved and settled in a foreign country
+a person who moves to a foreign country to live permanently

-the separating of people, different races, or ethnic groups as in schools, housing, or public facilities
+separating people, different races, or ethnic groups as in schools, housing, or public facilities

 a cultural group that is distinct or different from the larger culture of which they belong

-the United States Supreme Court case where the court ruled unanimously that state courts are required under the Fourteenth Amendment to provide legal counsel in criminal cases to defendants who could not afford their own attorney
+the United States Supreme Court case ruled that state courts are required under the Fourteenth Amendment to provide legal counsel in criminal cases to defendants who could not afford their own attorney

 the belief that America is made up of people from different cultures or races